ligurio/swebok-v3/7_software_engineering_management.md

-- _Measurement_ refers to the assignment of values and labels to software engineering work products, processes, and resources plus the models that are derived from them, whether these models are developed using statistical or other techniques [3* , c7, c8].
+- _Measurement_ refers to the assignment of values and labels to software engineering work products, processes, and resources plus the models that are derived from them, whether these models are developed using statistical or other techniques [3*, c7, c8].

 The software engineering project management sections in this KA make extensive use of the software engineering measurement section.
-This KA is closely related to others in the SWEBOK Guide , and reading the following KA descriptions in conjunction with this one will be particularly helpful:
+This KA is closely related to others in the SWEBOK Guide, and reading the following KA descriptions in conjunction with this one will be particularly helpful:

 - The Engineering Foundations KA describes some general concepts of measurement